awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-cors.md

       AllowOrigin: "'http://localhost:8080'"
 ```

-The following is a Lambda proxy example that returns the same headers as the SAM example:
+The following is a Lambda proxy example that returns the same headers as the AWS SAM example:

 ```
 return {